 The aircraft utilizes plain-type flaps that are controlled by a three-position electric controller positioned in the lower panel ahead of the crew seats.
-The control panel also contains a flap position indication and a switch to set the flaps to any manually selected deflection.
+The control panel also contains a flap position indication.
 In first position are flaps totally retracted, in next HALF position is angle of deflection 15° and flaps extended to FULL position has angle of deflection 45°.